Last Updated on May 15, 2023

 Things to Do Near Portsmouth Island

 Before you get in touch with us, here are some of our favorite things to do nearby, both north and south of Portsmouth Island.

 You can reach Ocracoke Island by ferry.
 From the mainland, you can arrive either from Cedar Island or from Swanquarter.
 The Hatteras Island ferry is free and leaves more often.
 Ocracoke Island is a hard place to top, with its pristine beaches, great restaurants, the overall relaxing vibe of Ocracoke Village, and its unique local history.

 Ocracoke Lighthouse, the Ocracoke Preservation Museum, and Springer’s Point are a few places to learn about the island’s interesting history.

 Read More: The NC Museum of History in Raleigh (+7 Things We Love About It!)

 You can see the rest of Cape Lookout National Seashore from Beaufort or from Harkers Island.
 The most popular attractions beyond Portsmouth Island include Cape Lookout Lighthouse and its beautiful beaches.

 Across the shallow water from there is Shackelford Banks, also known for gorgeous beaches and for the wild horses that roam its shores.

 Read More: How to See OBX Wild Horses

-Hatteras Island Lighthouse is also nearby, up in Buxton.
+Cape Hatteras Lighthouse is also nearby, up in Buxton.
 The Hatteras side of the Outer Banks has some of our favorite things to do, including those two great attractions.